 How alcohol affects your liver is something you might not think about until there’s a problem.
 For most people, drinking alcohol is a normal part of socializing, relaxing, or celebrating.
 However, if you consume alcohol frequently, it’s important to understand what it’s doing to your body—especially your liver.
 The liver is one of the body’s most vital organs, responsible for breaking down harmful substances, including alcohol.
 But what happens when the liver is overworked by excessive drinking?
 Understanding how alcohol affects your liver is key to protecting your health and avoiding long-term damage.

-How does alcohol affect liver function?
+How does alcohol affect the liver?

 Symptoms of Alcohol-Related Liver Disease